Guess Who’s Coming to Dinner?

 With the holiday season upon us, many of us who are gluten-free, have a food allergy or other special dietary consideration are stressed about the holiday food-centric gatherings.

 We aren’t the only ones stressed!
 Those who are having us over for dinner are also worried about having a meal we can all enjoy.
 We live with our diets, our friends and family members only see it from the outside a few times a year.

-I asked a few of my favorite blogging friends, those with special diets and those who are simply great at hosting folks like us, to share tips on how to help our friends and families share a meal with us.
+I asked a few of my favorite friends who are experts in this field to help out.
+Below you’ll find tips from those with special diets and those who are simply great at hosting folks like us, to share tips on how to help our friends and families share a meal with us.

 I’ll start with my quick tips:

 1. Label everything.
 It doesn’t have to look utilitarian, download a cute printable and attach tags to each dish.
 Here’s a fun Thanksgiving one and here’s a Winter one.
 A simple GF for gluten-free, DF for dairy-free, V for Vegan, etc…will help us know which dishes are safe to eat.

 2. Ask!
 We want to make having us over for dinner easy and are happy to answer questions.
 We eat this way everyday and understand you don’t.